TRACE: High-Fidelity 3D Scene Editing via Tangible Reconstruction and Geometry-Aligned Contextual Video Masking

 \section{Introduction}

-Recent advances in 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} have redefined high-fidelity real-time rendering, offering significant potential for applications ranging from interactive content creation to robotic simulation~\cite{miao2025physicallyexecutable3dgaussian}.
-However, achieving high-fidelity 3DGS scene editing with diverse functionalities—spanning texture refinement to structural transformation—persists as a significant challenge.
+Recent advances in 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} have redefined high-fidelity real-time rendering, offering significant potential for applications ranging from interactive content creation to robotic simulation.
+However, achieving high-fidelity 3DGS scene editing with diverse functionalities---ranging from texture refinement to structural transformation---remains a significant challenge.